odhs/MoviesCollectionManager/README.md

 Movie Collection Manager allows you to choose your movies and put them in collections, share with friends and see which streaming services contain the movies.

+The Project is collecting data of the API _The Movie Database_.
+[The Movie Database](https://www.themoviedb.org/), better known by the acronym TMDb, is a free and open source database about movies and series.

 ## Use Cases

 User can: